 All three plants are in the Asteraceae family

 These three plants share a family tree.
-As you probably remember from high school, plants are organized into groups based on their relationships to other plants (this science is called taxonomy).
-Carl Linnaeus invented the taxonomy system for plants in 1735, and the basics of this system are still used today.
+As you probably remember from high school, plants are organized into groups based on their relationships with other plants (this science is called taxonomy).
+Plant taxonomy is organized into groupings that range from broad to specific.
+The groupings—from largest to smallest—are kingdom, phylum or division, class, order, family, genus, and species.

 Daises, asters, and chrysanthemums are all in the same family: Asteraceae.
+Asteraceae includes 20,000+ plant species, making it one of the largest plant families.

-Native flowers in the Asteraceae family
+Meet the Asteraceae family

 There is a secret hidden in some Asteraceae flowers